basti564/basti564.github.io/_posts/2023-07-30-Quest-Firmware-Archive.md

 Now onto something fun: Here is how we obtain the .zip firmware updates in the first place in order to put them on the archive.

 Archiving the firmware for Meta VR headsets can be a challenging task due to various factors, including Quests auto updating and the existence of partial updates, which are pretty much useless for analysis.
-Most .zip files on the web originate in methods like running `adb logcat` to find URLs ending in .zip, or using `adb bugreport` during an update to obtain the URL from the generated bug report zip.
+Most .zip files on the web originate in methods like running `adb logcat | grep "initial url:"` to find URLs ending in .zip, or using `adb bugreport` during an update to obtain the URL from the generated bug report zip.

 ### Obtaining a DAT